A7med7x7/ReproGen/README.md

 ```
 >[!NOTE]
 >
->In most cases you won't need this function because the auto-log feature supporter in multiple frameworks provide simillar functionality. use it when your framework does not
+>In most cases you won't need this function because the [auto-log feature](https://mlflow.org/docs/latest/ml/tracking/autolog/) is supported in multiple frameworks provide simillar functionality. use it when your framework does not
 support autologging — see [supported libraries](https://mlflow.org/docs/latest/ml/tracking/autolog/#supported-libraries)

 ##### `log_gpu()` — Records GPU information